Investor-Residency (Golden Visa)

 The Investor-Residency, or as some call it, the Golden Visa, is for applicants who wish to benefit from the advantages of being a resident of Spain and yet not be classed as a resident for tax purposes.
 This permit requires an investment of at least 500.000€ in Spanish property (one or several), per applicant.
 Provided the first €500,000 of the property value is unencumbered.
 It is also possible to apply by depositing €1,000,000 in a Spanish bank account.

 Yes, it is possible to apply for Spanish residency.
 You can apply with your spouse, children under 18 years of age that are financially dependents as well as parents in the same situation.

-Investor residency are 3 periods of validity.
-The initial visa, if applied through the Consulate, is valid for 1 year, followed by a 2-year residency permit and then by 5-year residency permit periods.
-If the application is made from Spain whilst on a visit, the authorities will grant the 2-year residency permit directly, followed by the 5-year residency periods.
+Investor residency has 3 periods of validity.
+The initial visa, if applied through the Consulate, is valid for 1 year, followed by a 2-year residency permit and then with Residency Permits with periods of 5-years validity.
+If the application is made from Spain whilst on a visit, the authorities will grant the 2-year residency permit directly, followed by a permit in 5-year residency periods.

 It is also possible to become a permanent resident and then apply for Spanish Citizenship (10 years of residency).